course-dprep/movie-runtimes-on-average-rating_IMDB/README.md

 | runtimeMinutes | primary runtime of the title, in minutes |
 | averageRating | weighted average of all the indidivual user ratings |

+To analyse the data the program Rstudio was used.
+After downloading the data into Rstudio the two datasets were merged into one dataset, 'data_merged.csv'.
+This merged dataset was used when cleaning our data.
+After cleaning the data a data exploration was done using a Rmarkdown file.
+Lastly the data was analysed using a linear regression.

 Insert later: program(s) used, type of analysis, what did we do to clean and merge data